SamuelNaiwo/virtualisation/connect_2_virtual_machines.md

 # How To Connect Two Virtual Machines

-Making changes and merging from dev branch to main branch through jenkins
+Making changes and merging from dev branch to main branch 12345

 1. Open two seperate terminal/bash windows.